timgit/pg-boss/docs/readme.md

 }
 ```

-## `getJobById(id, options)`

-Retrieves a job with all metadata by id in either the primary or archive storage.

-## `deleteQueue(name)`

-Deletes all pending jobs in the specified queue from the active job table.
-All jobs in the archive table are retained.

-## `deleteAllQueues()`

-Deletes all pending jobs from all queues in the active job table.
-All jobs in the archive table are retained.

 ## `clearStorage()`

-Utility function if and when needed to empty all job storage.
-Internally, this issues a `TRUNCATE` command against all jobs tables, archive included.
+Utility function if and when needed to clear all job and archive storage tables.
+Internally, this issues a `TRUNCATE` command.

+## `isInstalled()`

+Utility function to see if pg-boss is installed in the configured database.

+## `schemaVersion()`

+Utility function to get the database schema version.